 Ninja on the Glomp Team!
-Member of the Crossplay Alliance! / My blog / My pictures!
+Member of the Crossplay Alliance! / My cosplay / My pictures!
 (Flickr)

-Resident Ghostbusters, Doctor Who, Firefly, Quantum Leap, Transformers, Harry Potter, Highlander, Girl Genius, Super Sentai and Nerima Daikon Brothers obsessor!
+Resident Ghostbusters, Doctor Who, Firefly, Quantum Leap, Transformers, Harry Potter, Highlander, Girl Genius, Super Sentai, Kamen Rider and Nerima Daikon Brothers obsessor!

 Posted 15 May 2011 - 08:14 PM